WFIOST/CC-Scripts/README.md

-# Computercraft scripts created by @Potatoes1286 and @Frityet
+# CC-Scripts
+Some scripts used on my modded mc server